pjgrandinetti/OCTypes/docs/background.rst

 This declares a new type, ShapeRef, which is a pointer to a hidden structure __Shape.
 While the messages we can send to (or functions we can call with) this structure pointer are defined in a C header file, i.e. Shape.h, we are not allowed to see nor access directly the elements of this structure.

 You can read more about `Opaque data types <http://en.wikipedia.org/wiki/Opaque_data_type>`_ and `Opaque pointers <http://en.wikipedia.org/wiki/Opaque_pointer>`_ on Wikipedia.
-You can also learn more about Opaque types at `Apple <http://developer.apple.com/library/mac/#documentation/CoreFoundation/Conceptual/CFDesignConcepts/Articles/OpaqueTypes.html#//apple_ref/doc/uid/20001106-CJBEJBHH>`_.
+You can also learn more about Opaque types at `Apple's Core Foundation documentation <http://developer.apple.com/library/mac/#documentation/CoreFoundation/Conceptual/CFDesignConcepts/Articles/OpaqueTypes.html#//apple_ref/doc/uid/20001106-CJBEJBHH>`_.

 Mutable vs Immutable Types
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~